-- IPC 376B/C/D – Public servant/higher ups seducing a woman under his position and having sex with her is liable to imprisonment.
+- IPC 376B/C/D – Public servant/higher-ups seducing a woman under his position and having sex with her is liable to imprisonment.
 No such punishment when women want sexual favours from men.
 No protection of men from any false and frivolous allegations made by women with malicious intentions.

-- 73rd and 74th Constitutional Amendment (1993) – One third of seats be reserved for women.
+- 73rd and 74th Constitutional Amendment (1993) – One-third of seats be reserved for women.

-- The Immoral Traffic (Prevention) Act, 1956 – Females offenders found guilty under sec 7 & 8 of the law is sent to correction centre and not to jail.
+- The Immoral Traffic (Prevention) Act, 1956 – Females offenders found guilty under sec 7 & 8 of the law is sent to the correction centre and not to jail.

-- The Married Women’s Property Act, 1874 (3 of 1874) – Husbands don’t have any rights over wife’s property on marriage and also no protection of husbands from wife’s pre-marital debts.
+- The Married Women’s Property Act, 1874 (3 of 1874) – Husbands don’t have any rights over the wife’s property on marriage and also no protection of husbands from wife’s pre-marital debts.